 Changes to our Recycling and Waste Services

-As the situation progresses, other services may have to be suspended at short notice, e.g. returns to service and recycling, to enable the collection of general waste and food waste to continue.
+As the situation progresses, services may have to be suspended at short notice, e.g. recycling collections may be disrupted to enable the collection general waste and food waste.

 Household Waste and Recycling Centres

 Our Household Waste Recycling Centres (HWRCs) will re-open on Monday 1 June at 8.00am.